vusd/p55py/README.md

 p55py
 ===============================
+PROOF OF CONCEPT.
 HIGHLY EXPERIMENTAL.
 TRUST NO ONE.

 Experimental Jupyter Widget for Creative Coding